ChristopherChau/spotifyToYt/README.md

 ## Disclaimer

 This is my first project, and at the time of its initial development, I was still learning best practices and conventions for API integration and project structuring.
-While I have since revisited the code to clean it up slightly, some areas may still benefit from further refinement and optimization.
+While I have since revisited the code to slightly clean it up, some areas may still benefit from further refinement and optimization.
 I welcome any feedback to help improve this tool.